AshGw/litecrypt/docs/index.md

 In this situation, the keys database should be kept safe, preferably encrypted.
 When you want your files back, get your main database from wherever you stored it.
 Then, use the keys database to unlock the files you need.

-I've made the process of getting files back really simple, actually it's just one function called `spawn()`.
+The process of getting files back really simple, actually it's just one function called `spawn()`.

-Here's a complete workflow on how Litecrypt might be used, check this out:
+Here's a complete workflow on how Litecrypt might be used:

 ### Demo
 ```py linenums="1"